Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

-The constant, $\alpha$ denotes the minimum energy prior to any excitation of atoms from their equilibrium lattice sites, somewhat similar to Fermi level for electrons.
+The constant, $\alpha = \mu$ denotes the minimum energy prior to any excitation of atoms from their equilibrium lattice sites, somewhat similar to Fermi level for electrons, and obviously, it is zero here.
 It is important to note here that $q_{\texttt{D}} \geq N_{\texttt{D}}$ is required so that the probability is normalized to one, even if there can be any number of $n$ particles allowed to occupy a single empty quantum state, $q_i$.
 Similar to $S_{\xi}$, $S_{\texttt{D}} \in \mathbb{R}^-$.

-We are now ready to track the solidification of liquid LiCl from $T_2 > 610^{\rm o}$C to $T_1 = 552^{\rm o}$C as shown in the inset of Fig.~\ref{fig:1}.
-In this case, the dominant entropy change is due to the transition from the disordered (liquid state) to an ordered (solid) state in which, the liquid state is defined within 610$^{\rm o}$C $< T \leq T_2$ and the solid state is bounded within $T_1 \leq T <$ 610$^{\rm o}$C. The value 610$^{\rm o}$C ($T_{\theta}$) is the critical point, or the melting point of LiCl and $S_{\texttt{D}}^{\rm liquid} > S_{\texttt{D}}^{\rm solid}$ indicates the existence of a TPT, qualitatively that is.
-To claim liquid has a larger entropy than solid implies we have invoked an additional condition $|S_{\texttt{D}}^{\rm liquid} - S_{\texttt{D}}^{\rm solid}| > |S_{\xi}^{\rm liquid} - S_{\xi}^{\rm solid}|$ because the change of entropy due to electronic excitation is always smaller compared to an atomic-disorder induced entropy (due to broken translational symmetry) within a particular system.
-Of course, in the absence of this temperature-induced atomic-arrangement asymmetry, electronic disorder or $S_{\xi}$ is the dominant one.
+We are now ready to track the solidification of liquid LiCl from $T_2 > 610^{\rm o}$C to $T_1 = 552^{\rm o}$C as shown in Fig.~\ref{fig:2}(b).
+In this case, the dominant entropy change is due to the transition from the disordered (liquid state) to an ordered (solid) state in which, the liquid state is defined within 610$^{\rm o}$C $< T \leq T_2$ and the solid state is bounded within $T_1 \leq T <$ 610$^{\rm o}$C. The value 610$^{\rm o}$C ($T_{\theta}$) is the critical point, or the melting point of LiCl and $S_{\texttt{D}}^{\rm liquid} > S_{\texttt{D}}^{\rm solid}$ indicates the existence of TPT, qualitatively.
+To claim liquid has a larger entropy than solid means we have invoked an additional condition $|S_{\texttt{D}}^{\rm liquid} - S_{\texttt{D}}^{\rm solid}| > |S_{\xi}^{\rm liquid} - S_{\xi}^{\rm solid}|$ because the change of entropy due to electronic excitation is always smaller compared to an atomic-disorder induced entropy (due to broken translational symmetry) within a particular system.
+Of course, in the absence of this temperature-induced atomic-arrangement asymmetry, electron induced disorder or $S_{\xi}$ is the dominant entropy.